 Camp Nou was first conceived, there was something of a "Stadium War" being conducted by the big clubs in .
-First off the mark was Real Madrid with their new stadium at Chamartin (OK it opened in 1947, but who's counting).
+First off the mark was Real Madrid with their new stadium at Chamartin (It was opened in 1947, but was extended in 1953).
 Portuguese giants Benfica opened their Estadio Da Luz in 1954 and supporting acts were provided in the form of Sevilla's Estadio Sanchez Pizjuan and Sporting Lisbon's Estadio Jose Alvalade.
 Barça, even with their souped-up version of Les Corts and its 60,000 capacity, were wary of being left behind, and very nearly over committed to the building of the new stadium, which in part, led to the barren years on the pitch during much of the 1960's.
 The first stone was laid on 28 March 1954 and the proposed 66 million peseta project was to be financed entirely by club socios.
 Designed by local architects J. Soteras Mauri & F. Mitjans Miro, it would feature two huge tiers and a modern cantilevered roof over the west side.
 Iberia

 Club finances were not helped by the protracted saga that surrounded the sale of Les Corts, and when it was finally sold in 1967, all of the 226 million pesetas raised were used to pay off the club debt.
 With the club's finances back under control, the club set about rebuilding the team and developing the next stage of the sports complex.
 1971 saw two significant changes.
 First of all the Palau Blaugrana, an indoor sports hall, and an Ice Rink were added in 1971.
 This would be home to the club's basketball, handball, volleyball, roller hockey & ice hockey teams, and generate valuable additional revenue as a concert arena.
 On the pitch, the great Dutch coach Rinus Michels was employed, and thanks to his persuasive powers, Johan Cryuff chose Barça ahead of Real Madrid.
 The league title returned to the Camp Nou at the end of the 1973-74 season and the Copa del Rey followed three years later.
 As for the stadium, well with the exception of two electronic scoreboards, it remained unaltered until the lead up to 1982 World Cup.